3.9 C

 Architectural highlights

-The German Church attracts a lot of tourists because of its exquisite interior and Baroque architecture.
+The German church attracts a lot of tourists because of its exquisite interior and Baroque architecture.
 The church has an organ that is exquisitely decorated and features striking woodcarvings.
 In addition, the rooster on top of the church tower—the highest point in Gamla Stan, rising 96 meters above the water—is among the most intriguing features.

 The rich history behind the German Church